 - Internet Service:

 Yes, absolutely.
 We provide a telephone as a service to our guests.
 There is no charge for local calls, and international phone calls will be charged at cost.
 Once you have made a reservation at the house, we will send you a list of the phone company's toll charges, but generally rates for calls to Europe, North America, Australia and New Zealand are very reasonable.
 In fact, calls to land lines in the E.U. and North America are free.

-If you plan to use phones outside the house (such as pay phones in neighboring towns), inexpensive calling cards may be purchased at local convenience stores and used at any phone in France.
+If you plan to use phones outside the house (such as pay phones in neighboring towns - these do still exist!), inexpensive calling cards may be purchased at local convenience stores and used at any phone in France.